 Entryway ideas that will sing out

-It’s easy to overlook an entryway, but a space like this provides more than just a transition to larger living areas.
+It’s easy to overlook designing an entryway properly, but a space like this provides more than just a transition to larger living areas.
 It sets the tone for the rest of your home.
-Here, we show you how to combine an inviting atmosphere with functional hallway ideas to make first impressions count and make your entryway more inviting.
+Here, we show you how to combine an inviting atmosphere with functional entryway ideas to make first impressions count and make your entryway more inviting.